 Item Description Enable SSH service Enabling of SSH service.
+Port Listening port.
 Session Timeout Inactivity timeout when the session is closed.
+The maximum allowed value may vary based on security requirements for the specific model.
 Login Banner The text specified in this field will be displayed in the console during the SSH login just after the login name entry.
 Keep the current SSH key Choose to keep current key.
 Generate a new SSH key Choose to generate new key.
 Key Length Choose the key length to be generated.
+The minimum allowed value may vary based on security requirements for the specific model.

-Table 68: Parameters for SSH service configuration
+Table 70: Parameters for SSH service configuration

-Figure 81: Configuration of HTTP service
+Figure 82: Configuration of HTTP service

-4. Configuration 4.17 Services
+3. Configuration 3.17 Services

-4.17.10 Syslog
+3.17.9 Syslog